Fair Cake-Cutting in Practice: Introduction

 \section{Introduction}

-The problem of how to fairly divide a divisible good among agents who value different parts of it distinctly has been thoroughly studied in many areas of science over the last seventy years.
-The heterogeneous good is often referred to as the cake \citep{steinhaus1948}, and thus this problem is known as cake-cutting (see \citealp{brams1996}, \citealp{robertson1998} and \citealp{moulin2004} for textbook references).
-This problem has multiple real-life applications, which include the division of land, inheritances, and cloud computing.
-Although fundamental breakthroughs have been achieved on the construction of fair cake-cutting procedures, the question of which procedure is fairer in practice has not yet been tackled.
-This paper reports the results of an experiment that provides useful insights to help answer this question.
+The problem of how to fairly divide a heterogeneous good among agents who value different parts of it distinctly has been thoroughly studied in many areas of science over the last seventy years.
+The heterogeneous good is often referred to as the cake, and thus this problem is known as cake-cutting (see \citealp{brams1996}, \citealp{robertson1998} and \citealp{moulin2004} for textbook references).
+Although fundamental breakthroughs have been achieved on the construction of fair cake-cutting procedures, the question of how these procedures fare when applied to real people has not yet been tackled.
+This paper reports the results of two laboratory experiments that provide insights on this question.

 Let us start by clarifying what we mean by fair.
 Although several notions of fairness have been proposed, two important ones stand out for their intuitive formulation.
-The first one is {\it proportionality}, proposed by Steinhaus himself.
-A division of the cake among $n$ agents is proportional if every agent obtains at least what she considers to be $1/n$ of the cake.
-The second one is {\it envy-freeness}, proposed by \cite{gamow1958} and \cite{foley1967}.
-A division of the cake is envy-free if no agent prefers the allocation received by any other agent over hers.
-If the entire cake is allocated, any division that is envy-free is also proportional.\footnote{Envy-freeness and proportionality are equivalent in the two-agent case.} Proportionality and envy-freeness are often considered ``{\it the two most important tests of equity}'' \cite[p.
+The first one is {\it proportionality}, which requires that every agent obtains at least what she considers to be $1/n$ of the cake when dividing a cake among $n$ agents \citep{steinhaus1948}.
+The second one is {\it envy-freeness}, which demands that no agent prefers the share allocated to any other agent over hers \citep{gamow1958, foley1967}.
+Any division that is envy-free is also proportional (if the entire cake is allocated) but the converse is not true, and thus envy-freeness is a stronger property than proportionality.\footnote{Envy-freeness and proportionality are equivalent in the two-agent case.} Proportionality and envy-freeness are often considered ``{\it the two most important tests of equity}'' \cite[p.
 166]{moulin2014}.